Have you heard of the 7 baby steps?

 Have you heard the name before?

 He is known for his extremely popular radio show, which we listen to, along with 14 million other followers every week.
-He is also the creator of Financial Peace University, which is a program that teaches you how to take control of your own money.
+He is also the creator of Financial Peace University, a program that teaches you how to control your own money.

 If you haven’t caught his radio show, you should.
 What I love most about it is his no-nonsense approach to money.
 He isn’t afraid to tell people when they are being dumb with their money.